TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ## Global variables

 It is good coding practice to make use of either local or global variables (declared at the beginning of programs) as far as possible and not to hardcode actual values in the code itself.
-This will reduce errors and also smoothline IDE support when these values are used later in the program. [needs revision]
+This will reduce errors and also smoothline IDE support when these values are used later in the program.

 ## Casting of Data Types